GfSE/SAF-Specification/stakeholders.md

 * What are the encryption means used for an exchange?
 * What are the functional requirements imposed on the system?

-  ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
+  ***Rationale:  In my role, I need to check whether the system design implements the System Requirements.***
 * What are the non-functional requirements imposed on the system?

-  ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
+  ***Rationale:  In my role, I need to check whether the system design implements the System Requirements.***
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage, and for transport?
 * What are the planned architectural means for risk mitigation?
 * What are the protocols used for exchanging information?